Akai Professional MPC One Review (2023)

 Pad Sensitivity

-The MPC One has 16 velocity-sensitive and pressure-sensitive pads for creating beats, bass lines, melodies.
-For having a full level sensitivity, you will need to keep the full level setting on, and to adjust the pad threshold settings / the pad sensitivity settings, which you can find in the preferences section, going into the menu, and going into the hardware settings.
+The MPC One has 16 velocity-sensitive and pressure-sensitive pads.
+To have a full-level sensitivity, you will need to keep the full-level setting on and adjust the pad threshold settings / the pad sensitivity settings, which you can find in the preferences section.
 You can also adjust the velocity sensitivity on the pad where you launch the clip.
 The program edit section in the menu will help.

 After some practice and the right settings for your fingers and/or for the part that you will play, it works really well.
-Having full velocity and full sensitivity is also up to your research and practice, no matter which pad you would like to use, after all.
+Having full velocity and full sensitivity is also up to your research and practice, no matter which pad you would like to use.

 Splice Integration